-Transitioning from U.S. Caribbean-wide FMPs to an island-based FMP for the St. Croix EEZ (Action 1 in this EA) only rearranges past Council actions, without affecting those actions or any other past or present actions taken by federal or non-federal entities.
-Modifying the stocks managed under the St. Croix FMP would include altering the composition of the stocks (Action 2) and their organization within complexes (Action 3), and would for the first time identify indicator stocks for some of those stock complexes (Action 3).
+Transitioning from U.S. Caribbean-wide FMPs to an island-based FMP for the St. Thomas/St. John EEZ (Action 1 in this EA) only rearranges past Council actions, without affecting those actions or any other past or present actions taken by federal or non-federal entities.
+Modifying the stocks managed under the St. Thomas/St. John FMP would include altering the composition of the stocks (Action 2) and their organization within complexes (Action 3), and would for the first time identify indicator stocks for some of those stock complexes (Action 3).
 As a result of modifying the list of managed stocks and the composition of stock complexes, harvest reference points (Action 4) and associated AMs (Action 5) would be revised (for stocks or stock complexes previously managed by the Council) or established (for stocks newly added to management).
 The impacts of these changes would be minimal as discussed in Chapter 4.
-Based on application of guidance regarding the requirement in the Magnuson-Stevens Act that the Council prepare an FMP for fisheries under its authority that are in need of conservation and management, 40 reef fish, and a host of smaller fish and invertebrates harvested for the aquarium trade, were removed from federal management.
+Based on application of guidance regarding the requirement in the Magnuson-Stevens Act that the Council prepare an FMP for fisheries under its authority that are in need of conservation and management, 37 reef fish, and a host of smaller fish and invertebrates harvested for the aquarium trade, were removed from federal management based on the Council determination that they no longer were in need of federal conservation and management.
 In most cases, the decision to remove was based on their infrequent occurrence in federal waters.
-Applying the same guidance, other reef fish species were identified as being in need of conservation and management, but inclusion of those species did not substantially alter the basic character of the reef fish stock complex arrangement previously established for St. Croix EEZ waters.
-Because of their importance to the regional or national economy, two pelagic species (dolphin and wahoo) were added to the St. Croix FMP.
-Although these species are not reef dependent and therefore constitute an essentially new 'group' of (pelagic) stocks, they have been and continue to be targeted by fishers, so the impacts from inclusion in the St. Croix FMP would be minimal.
-Moreover, establishment of an ACT for these pelagic species (Action 5) as the AM provides a mechanism for the Council in consultation with NMFS' SEFSC to evaluate the factors contributing to an exceedance of the ACT and to determine whether corrective action is needed.
+Applying the same guidance, another reef fish species was identified as being in need of conservation and management (yellowmouth grouper), but inclusion of that species did not substantially alter the basic character of the reef fish stock complex arrangement previously established for St. Thomas/St.

+John EEZ waters.
+Because of their importance to the regional or national economy, two pelagic species (dolphin and wahoo) were added to the St. Thomas/St. John FMP.
+Although these species are not reef dependent and therefore constitute an essentially new 'group' of (pelagic) stocks to be managed, all have been and continue to be targeted by both commercial and recreational fishers, so the impacts from inclusion in the St. Thomas/St. John FMP would be minimal, assuming landings of these stocks remain at around the same level as they had been without management.
+Moreover, establishment of an ACT for these pelagic species as the AM provides a mechanism for the Council in consultation with NMFS' SEFSC to evaluate the factors contributing to an exceedance of the ACT and to determine whether corrective action is needed.
 Identifying indicator stocks (included in Action 3) increases management efficiency but would have no impacts in the area of interest.